gilch/hissp/README.md

 #### Syntax compatible with Emacs' `lisp-mode` and Parlinter
 A language is not very usable without tools.
-Hissp's basic reader should work with Emacs.
+Hissp's basic reader syntax (Lissp) should work with Emacs.

 #### Standalone output
 One can, of course, write Hissp code that depends on any Python library.
-But the compiler does not depend on embedding calls out to any special Hissp helper functions to work.
+But the compiler does not depend on emitting calls out to any special Hissp helper functions to work.
 You do not need Hissp installed to run the final compiled Python output, only Python itself.